 Although the style remains casual, evening menus are more structured, offering dishes such as a starter of Homemade Chicken & Black Pudding Sausages with Apple Cider Chutney (€5.95) and mains like Fillet of Irish Cod wrapped in Pancetta with Roast Cherry Tomatoes & Rocket Walnut Pesto (€14.95).

-A great addition to the Galway dining scene, Upstairs@McCambridge’s is warmly recommended.
+A great feature of the vibrant Galway dining scene, Upstairs@McCambridge’s is warmly recommended.